 The Child Development Center also has strong ties to the university and partners with many of the programs on campus.
 As a result during the course of the school year your child will also benefit from music and instrumental lessons taught by the music department; foreign language lessons and exposure through our language department; and physical education opportunities through our Education department.

 The CDC also provides some extracurricular activities that are at an added cost to the parents.
-Some of the programs that may be offered are: Kindermusik (a music and instrument program), Happy Feet (an indoor soccer league), Tumble Bus (a gymnastic program), Kid’s Dance (a dance and movement class), MyGym (a tumbling class) and Monart’s Art Program (an art and writing class).
+Some of the programs that may be offered are: Kindermusik (a music and instrument program), Happy Feet (an indoor soccer league), Happy Hoops (an indoor basketball league), Kids Yoga, Tumble Bus (a gymnastic program), Kid’s Dance (a dance and movement class), MyGym (a tumbling class) and Monart’s Art Program (an art and writing class).